-- 90. Plaintiff began using prescription Zantac in 1995.
-For the last 12 years, Plaintiff has taken two pills a day, every day. - 91.
-During the period she purchased prescription Zantac, she purchased a product owned, controlled, or distributed by each Defendant. - 92.
-In 2019, Plaintiff was diagnosed with Stage IV kidney (renal) cancer.
-Subsequently, on of Plaintiff's kidney was completely removed - 93.
-Based on prevailing scientific evidence, exposure to Zantac (and the attendant NDMA) can cause kidney (renal) cancer in humans. - 94.
-Plaintiff's Stage IV kidney (renal) cancer was caused by ingestion of Zantac. - 95.
-Had any Defendant warned Plaintiff that Zantac could lead to exposure to NDMA or, in turn, cancer, Plaintiff would not have taken Zantac. - 96.
-Plaintiff did not learn of the link between her cancer and Zantac exposure until November 2019.
+90. Plaintiff began using OTC Zantac in 1996.
+He took it almost every day.

+91. During the period he purchased OTC Zantac, he purchased a product owned, controlled, or distributed by each Defendant.

+92. In 2019, Plaintiff was diagnosed with pancreatic cancer.

+93. Based on prevailing scientific evidence, exposure to Zantac (and the attendant NDMA) can cause pancreatic cancer in humans.

+94. Plaintiff's pancreatic cancer was caused by ingestion of Zantac.

+95. Had any Defendant warned Plaintiff that Zantac could lead to exposure to NDMA or, in turn, cancer, Plaintiff would not have taken Zantac.

+96. Plaintiff did not learn of the link between his cancer and Zantac exposure until October 2019.